 County-Other, not included in subparagraphs (A) - (D) of this paragraph;

 irrigation, steam electric power generation, mining, and livestock

-watering for each county or portion of a county in an RWPA.
+for each county or portion of a county in an RWPA.

 (44) Wholesale Water Provider (WWP)--Any person or